“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 “We’ll have to keep a look ou-” Justice stops himself.

 With a seemingly preternatural awareness, both Knights of Reinen look over to Order’s mail slot in her front door.
 Within the next few seconds, a scooter motor can be heard by common ears.
 A small envelope is pressed through the slot by tiny blacker-than-pitch hands, and then the scooter picks up again, heading off into the distance.

 Order raises a brow, and shares an intrigued glance with Justice.

-“Looks like our nemesis wants to share a word with you.”
+“Looks like The Great Nemesis wants to share a word with you.”